allyr13/obu-student-recruitment/README.md

 - `bash setup-env-unix.sh`
 - TODO: Create Powershell script for Powershell users This creates an environment named 'stu-rec' that contains all the necessary dependencies for the backend API.

+Once the environment is set up, it must be activated with `conda activate stu-rec`.